Raven1911/Axi-Lite-Interconnect-HDL/README.md

 # Axi-Lite-Interconnect-HDL

 # I. Introduction
-> IP AXI Lite Interconnect core connects ONE or THREE AXI memory-mapped master devices to ONE or MORE memory-mapped slave devices.
+> IP AXI Lite Interconnect core connects ONE upto THREE AXI memory-mapped master devices to ONE or MORE memory-mapped slave devices.
 The AXI interfaces conform to the AMBA® AXI version 4 specification from ARM®.

 # II.
 Features
 > * The Master Interface (MI) can be configured to comprise 1-3 MI slots to issue